 The ACD acts as principal in respect of all transactions of shares in the Fund.
 The aggregate monies received and paid through the creation and cancellation of shares are disclosed in the Statement of change in net assets attributable to shareholders of the Fund.

 Amounts payable to the ACD and its associates are disclosed in note 4.
-The amounts due from/to the ACD and its associates at the balance sheet date are disclosed in notes 7 and 9.
+The amount due to the ACD and its associates at the balance sheet date is disclosed in note 9.